Here are some updates I want to share with you.

 We’re both in a pretty good place right now.
 We still talk and see each other often.
 As I mentioned previously, we remain close friends.
 We separated due to a lack of compatibility as husband and wife, not a lack of love or respect for each other.
 As one friend pointed out to me recently, our relationship had become like that of brother and sister.
 A marriage simply wasn’t the right form for us to enjoy our particular connection.

 At this point it’s unlikely that Erin and I will be blogging much about the details.
 The love and support are much appreciated, but there were also lots of immature reactions to our announcement.
 For example, a few bloggers tried to capitalize on it by writing ridiculous posts to play up the drama in order to garner more attention for their blogs.
 We really don’t want to feed the drama addicts.
 Many people also projected their own relationship and divorce issues onto us and our children, asserting all sorts of false assumptions about the nature of our relationship and our reasons for separating.
-These people’s personal issues have nothing to do with the reality of our situation, and a high volume of low-quality feedback and advice from people who’ve never even met us really isn’t helpful to us, so I don’t want to encourage more of that silliness.
+These people’s personal issues have nothing to do with the reality of our situation, and a high volume of low-quality feedback and advice from people who’ve never even met us isn’t helpful, so I don’t want to encourage more of that silliness.

 Erin and I are getting plenty of constructive advice and support from our friends who know us well, so it makes much more sense for us to connect with those people as opposed to trying to summarize our relationship in a few blog posts.
 I probably spent about 30 hours on the phone last week, and I’m glad for it.
 Blogging really isn’t the right medium for addressing a topic like this though because it’s tough to convey emotions through plain text, so I tend not to even try (which admittedly makes my writing about it seem a bit cold).
 However, Erin and I might share more of our experiences together at the next Conscious Growth Workshop in January.
 Hopefully we can help people release some of the social conditioning regarding what a relationship or a divorce is supposed to look like.